 This booklet is the guide for your last years at The John Fisher School.
 We hope it informs you about the subjects you have to study and how to choose the ones which you want to continue.
-Use the booklet to help you make your choices and keep it safely to refer to.
+Use the booklet to help you make your choices and keep it safely so that you can refer to it in the future.

 When you have chosen all your options, check that you have chosen subjects that will keep every future option open to you.
-In the past students have fallen into a trap of selecting a subject because of a particular teacher or the fact that some of their friends were opting for the subject.
+In the past, students have fallen into a trap of selecting a subject because of a particular teacher or the fact that some of their friends were opting for the subject.
 Friends and teachers change.
 Your future is forever.

 Sometimes, it isn't possible for you to be given your first choice; the timetable won't allow it, or perhaps there are not enough students who have chosen to study a subject.

 As a school, we always endeavour to do our best to ensure you have the courses best suited to you.